penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 $\theta_v(e)$ to obtain the final vote totals.

-If the vote was not vetoed, the escrowed note from the `Proposal` description is included in the note commitment tree, so that it can be spent by the proposer.
+If the vote was not vetoed, the escrowed note from the `Proposal` description is included in the state commitment tree, so that it can be spent by the proposer.
 Otherwise, it is not, and the funds are burned.

 [^1]: If withdrawing a proposal halted on-chain voting immediately, the escrow